by Calculated Risk on 2/03/2020 10:27:00 AM

 The second graph shows the year-over-year change in construction spending.

-On a year-over-year basis, private residential construction spending is up slightly.
-Non-residential spending is down 4% year-over-year.
-Public spending is up 10% year-over-year.
+On a year-over-year basis, private residential construction spending is up 5.5%.
+Non-residential spending is down slightly year-over-year.
+Public spending is up 11.5% year-over-year.

-This was below consensus expectations, however construction spending for August and September were revised up.
+This was below consensus expectations of a 0.5% increase in spending, however construction spending for October and November was revised up slightly.